jayCde/GIT-JavaScript/README.md

 # Backend Application
-The backend  is built JSON server for quick back-end for prototyping and mocking.
+The backend is built using JSON server for quick back-end prototyping and mocking.

 - Official website(s) and more: